DJJeffP/Bitcoin-LCD-Dashboard-for-Raspberry-Pi/README.md

 Een Python dashboard voor het tonen van Bitcoin en andere coin-prijzen op een Raspberry Pi met 480x320 LCD + touchscreen.

+### This is still a work in progress and by far from finished.
+Come back later for a finished programm.
+Let me cook first ;)
+But you can always test it your self and take a look how far I am.
+Some functions are working some are still a work in progress.

 ## Features

 * Kalibratie van de touchscreen bij eerste opstart